randersaracing/zeynepakkalyoncu.github.io/_pages/research.md

 Document retrieval system based on sentence modeling with BERT

-## [Multimodal Shared Latent Space]

-Deep neural architecture to construct a shared latent space for three modalities (text, speech and video) and perform inference on an unseen modality from the aligned vector

 ## [Sparksolrini](https://github.com/castorini/sparksolrini)

 Apache Solr integration with Apache Spark   for scalable text analytical applications